deekshamypersonal/deekshamypersonal/README.md

 # 💫 About Me

 - Full-stack Java developer with 4+ years of experience building scalable, reliable applications
-- Took a 2.5-year career break for parenting and now actively working on personal projects and returning to tech
 - Comfortable with Java, Spring Boot, and SQL databases on the backend, and ReactJS on the frontend.
 - Hands-on experience with AWS, Docker, and writing clean, maintainable code
 - Experience with microservices, REST APIs, and system design concepts